meldtown/cvbuilder/README.md

 Tasks
 -----

+ * Disable or hide copy button if there is more than X resume
- * Make one request at start instead of 100500
+ * Make one request at start instead of 100500 (dictionaries?)

 Dependencies
 ------------